 Charles de Gaulle airport, the second largest airport in Europe with modern style architecture

-Roissy started with the project to create a second airport in Paris.
-This project was validated in Council of Ministers in 1964 and saw the site located 25 kilometers north of Paris chosen.
-The works of the terminal were designed by the architect Paul Andreu.
-Beginning four years later, Terminal 1 of the airport will be inaugurated in the presence of Prime Minister Pierre Messmer.
-Also called Roissy Charles-de-Gaulle (CDG) or Roissy airport.
-Analyzing the history of an airport is very enriching, especially for researchers and people passionate about aviation.
-The Paris-Charles-de-Gaulle airport celebrates its forty years, 4 beautiful decades during which the airport located 23 km from the city of Paris.
+Roissy began with the project of creating a second airport in Paris, which was validated by the Council of Ministers in 1964.
+The site located 25 kilometers north of Paris was chosen, and the terminal was designed by architect Paul Andreu.
+Four years later, Terminal 1 of the airport was inaugurated in the presence of Prime Minister Pierre Messmer.
+The airport is also known as Roissy Charles-de-Gaulle (CDG).
+Analyzing the history of an airport is enriching, especially for researchers and aviation enthusiasts.
+Paris-Charles-de-Gaulle airport celebrates its forty years of operation, during which it has become a juggernaut in the world of airports, located 23 km from the city of Paris.

-The first commercial flight was made in 1974.
-The Roissy air terminal is circular, in the shape of a camembert.
-This form has been adopted to facilitate the transit of supersonic Concorde.
-At that time, Concorde was to become the reference machine in the world aeronautics industry.
-On board a Boeing 747 from New York, passengers landed for the first time at Roissy Charles de Gaulle Airport (CDG) and became the first commercial aircraft to land on the tarmac of Paris-Nord.
-Forty years after the introduction of Terminal 1, Roissy is now a mastodon of the world airports.
+The first commercial flight took off from CDG in 1974.
+The Roissy air terminal is circular, shaped like a camembert to facilitate the transit of supersonic Concorde planes.
+Concorde was expected to become the leading machine in the world aeronautics industry at that time.
+Passengers aboard a Boeing 747 from New York landed for the first time at Roissy CDG, becoming the first commercial aircraft to land on the tarmac of Paris-Nord.
+Forty years after the introduction of Terminal 1, Roissy is now a giant in the world of airports.

-CDG is the second largest airport in Europe, behind London-Heathrow.
-The Paris-Nord mastodon is also part of the world's top 10 in terms of air traffic.
-With three terminals spread out, Roissy also has two large boarding rooms that have a capacity of 20 million passengers at the same time.
-In 2013, 180 airlines in the air traffic of Roissy CDG when, 62 million passengers were transported there.
-Roissy became the first European hub with 25,000 connection opportunities in less than two hours per week.
-CDG is Europe's leading freight platform with 2.2 million tones processed in 2013.
-700 companies and about 86,000 direct employees work at airport.
-It is estimated that the revenues generated from cargo at airport level are estimated at € 21 million.
-Roissy was one of the pioneers in terms of technology.
-Its architecture of futuristic style, its installations such as luggage carts connected and one of the first in terms of capacity of reception.
-With this capacity of 10 million passengers per year, the "camembert" of Paris.
-Roissy welcomes Air Canada, Air Afrique and Air France for all their transfers.
-Roissy Airport has a bright future ahead of it, which will not really be the case.
-Indeed, before the launch of the first commercial flight, the world was expecting a major oil shock.
-Arrived in 1973, the latter distorts the calculations.
-The traffic assumptions are revised downwards and to remedy them, a flexible airport has been designed in which the terminals will be built in response to traffic changes.
-For example, 2D terminals for medium-haul vehicles were launched in 1989, 2C in 1993 and T9 (now CDG3) reserved for charter airlines in 1991.
-It is expected that Roissy airport will see these old terminals soon renovated.
+CDG is the second-largest airport in Europe, behind London-Heathrow, and is also one of the top 10 airports in the world in terms of air traffic.
+With three terminals, Roissy has two large boarding rooms with a capacity of 20 million passengers at the same time.
+In 2013, 180 airlines operated at Roissy CDG, transporting 62 million passengers.
+Roissy became the first European hub, offering 25,000 connection opportunities in less than two hours per week.
+CDG is Europe's leading freight platform, processing 2.2 million tonnes in 2013.
+About 86,000 direct employees work at the airport for 700 companies, generating an estimated revenue of € 21 million from cargo.
+Roissy was a pioneer in technology, with a futuristic architectural style and installations such as connected luggage carts and one of the first large-capacity reception areas.
+Air Canada, Air Afrique, and Air France use Roissy for all their transfers.
+The airport has a bright future ahead, but it wasn't always the case.
+Before the launch of the first commercial flight, a major oil shock occurred in 1973, which distorted the traffic assumptions.
+To remedy this, a flexible airport was designed, in which terminals would be built in response to traffic changes.
+For example, 2D terminals for medium-haul flights were launched in 1989, 2C in 1993, and T9 (now CDG3) reserved for charter airlines in 1991.
+The old terminals at Roissy will soon be renovated.

-By 2023, CDG Express is expected to coincide with the commissioning of the first part of a terminal of some 30 million additional passengers.
-Roissy underwent a major revolution with the passage to the hub in 1996.
-The hub system made it possible to better organize the connections, optimizing the connection of the aircraft while landing and then the others in take-off.
-The hub is at the origin of the "aerial ballets".
-The music hub program consists of standardization of schedules, standardization of devices and suppression of profitable flights.
+By 2023, CDG Express is expected to coincide with the commissioning of the first part of a terminal for an additional 30 million passengers.
+Roissy underwent a major revolution with the implementation of the hub system in 1996.
+The hub system enabled better organization of connections, optimizing the landing and take-off of aircraft.
+The hub is responsible for the "aerial ballets."
+The music hub program consists of standardization of schedules, devices, and the elimination of less profitable flights.